Welcome to the Podiatry Arena forums

 4. ^ Cite error: The named reference shredder was invoked but never defined (see the help page).

 5. ^ "Carlos the Jackal's Parisian trail of destruction".
 RFI.
 4 November 2010.
+Archived from the original on 20 February 2022.
 Retrieved 10 March 2023.

 6. ^ Morenne, Benoît (28 March 2017).
 "Carlos the Jackal Receives a Third Life Sentence in France".
 The New York Times.
+Archived from the original on 12 March 2021.
 Retrieved 19 July 2019.

 7. ^ "Venezuela's Hugo Chavez defends 'Carlos the Jackal'".
 BBC News.
 UK.
 21 November 2009.
 Archived from the original on 26 July 2012.
 Retrieved 22 May 2012.